rocky-linux/documentation/docs/desktop/gnome/flatpak.md

     ```text
     F: Failed to parse /var/lib/flatpak/appstream/flathub/x86_64/active/appstream.xml.gz file: Error on line 4065 char 29: <p> already set '
       Organic Maps is a free Android & iOS offline maps app for travelers,
-      tourists, hikers, drivers and cyclists.
+      tourists, hikers, drivers, and cyclists.
       It uses crowd-sourced OpenStreetMap data and is developed with love by
       ' and tried to replace with ' ('
     No matches found